Artificial Intelligence: Hiding in Plain Sight

 Before we can talk about where we find artificial intelligence (AI), we need to define the term “AI” itself.
 This turns out to be more difficult than it first seems.
 Most of us would agree that we can invoke the term AI with something less than robots that can propel themselves around the world and discuss philosophical questions with us.
 Beyond this, it appears that no clear consensus exists.

-A reporter went to Alphabet (formerly Google), the epicenter of artificial intelligence, and asked people working there for an explanation.
+A reporter went to Alphabet (formerly Google), the epicentre of AI, and asked people working there for an explanation.
 Here are some of the answers:

 “I would definitely interview someone else.”